-Valentina Cadelo – Associate Legal Adviser
+Valentina Cadelo – Legal Adviser

 Valentina Cadelo joined the ICJ in January 2018.
 She holds an LL.M. in International Humanitarian Law from the Geneva Academy of International Humanitarian Law and Human Rights and a MAS in International Relations with a specialization in international law from the University of Florence.
 Prior to joining the ICJ, she was a Researcher and Academic Coordinator at the Geneva Academy of International Humanitarian Law and Human Rights.
 She also worked as a consultant for Impunity Watch and in different capacities for various organizations, including the International Institute of Humanitarian Law and the International Criminal Tribunal for the former Yugoslavia.

-Vito Todeschini – Associate Legal Adviser
+Vito Todeschini – Legal Adviser

-Vito, an Italian jurist, joined the ICJ in January 2018.
-He received a PhD from Aarhus University (Denmark), a Law Degree from the University of Ferrara, and an MA in Human Rights and Democratisation from the European Inter-University Centre (EIUC, Venice).
+Vito joined the ICJ in January 2018.
+Within the MENA Programme, he focuses on Libya and Palestine/Israel.
+His expertise includes international humanitarian law, human rights law and the law on the use of force.
+Vito received a PhD from Aarhus University (Denmark), a Law Degree from the University of Ferrara, and an E.MA in Human Rights and Democratization from the Global Campus of Human Rights (Venice).
 Before joining the ICJ, he has been a Postdoctoral Fellow at the University of Trento, a Visiting Researcher at the Swedish Defence University (Stockholm), and a Visiting Fellow at the Amsterdam Centre for International Law.
-He was a Legal Intern with the ICJ in 2013.